BeholdingEye/Quicknr/README.txt

 CHANGELOG

+Version 1.1.3 - 3 March 2016

+Basic Open Graph and Twitter Card meta tags with mostly empty content
+    attributes now part of the head snippet in "config.txt" file.

 Version 1.1.2 - 2 March 2016

 Version number updated in the "Quicknr_App.py" file.

 Version 1.1.1 - 2 March 2016

-Correction for a typo in a "config.txt" meta tag that resulted in badly formed XHTML.
+Correction for a typo in a "config.txt" meta tag that resulted in badly
+    formed XHTML.

 Version 1.1.0 - 1 March 2016

 * News list link on news postings can now be positioned at start or end of page, not just the end.
 * News list link prefix now a configurable option.
 * More fine-grained commandline options for uploading of specific resource folders have been added.
 * Naming convention for import files has been improved.
 * More robust prevention of styling markup being left in "alt" attributes.
 * Bug fix for ID generator, regex used was too greedy.